iammohith/PD-Controller-For-1D-Quadrotor/README.md

    Simulates the closed-loop height control system of the quadrotor.
 It applies control inputs, integrates the system's equations of motion, and updates the state over time.

 - **`libs/`**:
-   Contains helper functions and libraries for the simulation:
+   Contains helper functions for the simulation:
    - **`QuadPlot.m`**:
      Visualizes the quadrotor's position and trajectory over time, including motor positions and historical movement.
    - **`QuatToRot.m`**: